 How to deal with secondary indexes when partitionning data.
 There are two approaches:

 Another problem is skewed load and hot spots.
 Say your data is partitioned evenly.
 If only keys from the same partition are queried and modified, there is a hotspot in the partition.
 Choosing the right partition strategy is key to avoid this misbehavior.

 Finally, when partitions are on different node, 3 strategies can be used to route requests.

 The problem, known as service discovery, is solved differently by services.
 Kafka, HBase and SolrCloud use a routing tier, managed by ZooKeeper.
 Cassandra and Riak use a gossip protocol and let node manage the redirection to the correct node.

-Transactions are tighly linked to consistency models.
+Transactions are tightly linked to consistency models.
 The chapter presents the strong (Serializibility) and the weaker models (Repeatable Read, etc.).

-It also explain the different approach of Postgres for strong models.
-Postgres uses snapshot isolation for reads, and check that objects queried are not modified by another process when the transactions is commit.
-If it is the case, it roll backs the transaction, guaranteeing that there is no lost update.
+It also explains the different approach of Postgres for strong models.
+Postgres uses snapshot isolation for reads, and check that objects queried are not modified by another process when the transaction commits.
+If it is the case, it rollbacks the transaction, guaranteeing that there is no lost update.
 Stronger level of consistency are achieved by optimistically executing concurrent requests.